wordofwarning/wordofwarning.org/current/2013-domestic/smallacts/index.md

 *during* [Domestic](/current/2013-domestic/index.html)

 ####In Brief
-An altogether different screen experience!
+*Shower Scenes* invites you to take a private shower and step into the role of the solitary, wet and naked bather.

 **Please note: this is a solo, private, encounter in a shower, lasting approximately 15 minutes.
 Suitable for ages 18+.**

 ####Venue + Booking Details
-Dates: Friday 8 + Saturday 9 + Thursday 14 — Sunday 17 November 2013 (various)
+Dates: Friday 8 + Saturday 9 + Thursday 14 — Sunday 17 November 2013 (various times)
 Venue: Cooper House, Camelford Close, Manchester, M15 6DX
 Appointments can be booked online via: [WeGotTickets](http://www.wegottickets.com/wordofwarning)
 Appointments can be reserved over the phone: 07581 299 439
 After your encounter, donations are invited.

 ####More
-*Shower Scenes* invites you to take a private shower and step into the role of the solitary, wet and naked bather.

-Experience the very real physical sensation of warm water running over you body.
-Wash yourself and watch video imagery projected onto the shower curtain.
-Feel the steam rise and wonder who is the viewer, who is the victim, who is innocent?
+You are invited to take off your clothes, and step into a working shower; where you can experience the very real physical sensation of warm water running over your body.
+Where you can wash yourself and watch video imagery projected onto the shower curtain.
+As you clean yourself, feel the steam rise and wonder who is the viewer, who is the victim, who is innocent?

+*"For a long time the piece just didn’t work.
+I thought I was making a piece about voyeurism;, but I think that at its heart, the piece is about vulnerability and trust.
+I didn’t realize this until the very end of the making process.
+It still amazes me how sometimes a piece seems to know what it is and you, the maker, can be the last one to find out!"*

+####Who is she?
+Julia Wilson makes performance work for theatre spaces and more recently participatory works.
+Much of her work explores our relationship wit the tele-visual, playing with notions of intimacy and presence.
+She likes to combine popular culture practices with live art aesthetics; with a tendency to be simultaneously humorous and serious, accessible and problematic.

+####What people have said about her
+>*Plays off convention and assumption really well.
+Fantastic.*
+>*How vulnerable we are without our cloths on – very clever!*
+>*Beautiful experience in a mundane space.
+Transforms everything into something both beautiful and occasionally challenging.*
+>*I loved being trapped in my very psycho.*<br>Audience comments

 ####Credits
 A hÅb commission for Works Ahead 2012.
 Domestic is produced by hÅb; supported by Z-arts + City Response Limited.